Skip to content

 All contracts are deployed by sending them a message.
 While any message can be used for this purpose, you can use the special Deploy message.

-This message has a single field, queryId, provided by the deployer (usually set to zero).
+This message has a single field, queryId, provided by the deployer and is usually set to zero.
 If the deployment succeeds, the contract will reply with a DeployOk message and echo the same queryId in the response.

 Source code: